Sturg25/Face_Mask_and_Physical_Distancing_Detection_System/README.md

 After downloading CUDA 10.1, add the folder `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1` as a system variable as shown in the picture below. <br/>
 ![alt text](https://github.com/Sturg25/Face_Mask_and_Physical_Distancing_Detection_System/blob/main/pictures/PATH.PNG?raw=true)

 6. Download the Yolo Weights which is a pre-trained model to detect social distancing (https://pjreddie.com/media/files/yolov3.weights).
-From the `src` folder, create a folder named `yolo-coco` and paste the downloaded `yolov3.weights` file inside
+From the `src` folder, find the folder named `yolo-coco` and paste the downloaded `yolov3.weights` file inside

 ## Running the Software
 Simply run the `main.py` in the `src`folder using Spyder IDE.